berkmancenter/connected_scholar/README.md

 This will install Rails as well as a host of other Gems.

+### Checkout Citation Styles

+Run the following command to checkout the citation styles needed by the app:

+    rake citation_styles:checkout

 ### Install etherpad-lite

 (Note: these steps are only designed to work on *nix systems.
 And they have only been tested on Mac OS X).